-During the period December 2018 - March 2021, the Company made an aggregate investment of \$6,000,000 in ILiAD Biotechnologies, LLC ("ILiAD"), a privately held clinical stage biotechnology company dedicated to the prevention and treatment of human disease caused by Bordetella pertussis.
+During the period December 2018 through August 2022, the Company made an aggregate investment of \$7,000,000 in ILiAD Biotechnologies, LLC ("ILiAD"), a privately held clinical stage biotechnology company dedicated to the prevention and treatment of human disease caused by Bordetella pertussis.
 ILiAD is developing key technologies that focus on validating its proprietary intranasal vaccine, BPZE1, for the prevention of pertussis (whooping cough).
-The aggregate investment of \$6,000,000 by the Company includes a \$5,000,000 equity investment and a \$1,000,000 investment in a convertible note (see below).
-At June 30, 2022, the Company owned approximately 9.5% of the outstanding units of ILiAD on a non-fully diluted basis and 7.2% of the outstanding units on a fully diluted basis (after giving effect to the exercise or conversion of all outstanding options, warrants and convertible notes).
-In connection with its investment, the Company's Chairman and Chief Executive Officer obtained a seat on ILiAD's Board of Managers and receives the same compensation for service on the Board of Managers as other non-management Board members.
+At September 30, 2022, the Company owned approximately 6.9% of the outstanding units of ILiAD on a non-fully diluted basis and 6.4% of the outstanding units on a fully diluted basis (after giving effect to the exercise or conversion of all outstanding options, warrants and convertible notes).
+In connection with its initial investment, the Company's Chairman and Chief Executive Officer obtained a seat on ILiAD's Board of Managers and receives the same compensation for service on the Board of Managers as other non-management Board members.